leebaird/discover/README.md

 ### Nikto
 ```
-Run multiple instances of Nikto in parallel against a list of IP addresses.
+Run multiple instances of Nikto in parallel.

 1. List of IPs.
 2. List of IP:port.